trashbirdecology/luisdva.github.io/_posts/2017-03-28-mammal-names.md

 newMammal(by_wordAll,10)
 {% endhighlight %}

-Most of the output makes no sense, but there were some funny ones, and I decided to draw a few with my MS Paint skills.
-Here is a sample of 100.
+Most of the output makes no sense, but there were some funny ones, and I decided to draw a few with my epic MS Paint skills.
+Below is a sample of 100.

 > This function could be vastly improved by using more tags other than noun and adjective.
 For example, it’s possible to follow this [post](https://www.r-bloggers.com/the-animals-of-actuallivingscientists/) by [Maëlle Salmon]( http://www.masalmon.eu/) to separate animal names from other nouns.

+**100 random mashed up names**

 {% highlight text %}
 1 soricine dayakmar